Shifting sands of hardware and software in exascale quantum mechanical simulations: [H1] The transition to exascale

-Quantum mechanical (QM) simulations are essential for understanding and predicting the behavior of complex materials and molecular systems across various scientific disciplines.
-The accuracy of these simulations hinges on precisely describing electronic structures, a task that is computationally demanding and has been dramatically enhanced by advancements in high-performance computing (HPC).
+The theoretical maximum speed of a computer is given by the total number of cores multiplied by their nominal speed.
+However, the actual speeds achieved can be far lower and need to be measured using benchmarks built on real applications with realistic data sets.
 The progress in HPC is marked by milestones tracked by the Top500 list~\cite{top500}, which monitors peak computational power through a benchmark known as LINPACK~\cite{linpack}.
-This algorithm measures the performance of systems in solving a dense linear system, a task optimized for high computational throughput with minimal data movement and communication.
-Remarkably, LINPACK achieves around 70\% of the theoretical maximum speed, derived from the total number of cores multiplied by their nominal speed.
-Figure \ref{fig:top500}(\subref{fig:top500rmax}) exhibits the steady progress of computational power, culminating in crossing the exaflop barrier approximately two years ago.
+It measures the performance of systems in solving a dense linear system, a task optimized for high computational throughput with minimal data movement and communication.
+Remarkably, LINPACK achieves around 70\% of the theoretical maximum speed.
+We have witnessed steady progress in computational power, culminating in crossing the exaflop barrier some time in 2022.

-However, LINPACK’s numbers, while impressive, are not fully representative of real-world performance.
-A more challenging and realistic benchmark is the High-Performance Conjugate-Gradient (HPCG) test, which evaluates the ability to solve sparse linear systems and is therefore representative of a different type of numerical applications, for instance, based on finite elements and finite difference schemes~\cite{hpcg}.
-The performance here is starkly different, typically about 20 times lower than LINPACK, utilizing less than 5\% of the nominal speed~\cite{top500-hpcg}.
+However, LINPACK’s numbers, though impressive, are not fully representative of real-world performance.
+A more challenging and realistic benchmark is the High-Performance Conjugate-Gradient (HPCG) benchmark, which evaluates the ability of a computer to solve sparse linear systems and is therefore representative of a different type of numerical applications, for instance, based on finite elements and finite difference schemes~\cite{hpcg}.
+The performance in this test is starkly different, typically approximately 20 times lower than LINPACK, using less than 5\% of the nominal speed~\cite{top500-hpcg}.
 This contrast underscores the difference between idealized benchmarks and practical workloads.